 Mexican cornbread is a moist, slightly sweet cornbread flavored with a tiny pepper kick to keep it interesting.
 A delicious cornbread with a hint of Mexico.
-Add Mexican cornbread to a hamburger or Taco soup meal!
+Add Mexican cornbread to a hamburger or Taco soup meal.
+It’s so delicious.

 We had a bit of a cool down here with clouds and a tiny bit of rain today.
 That’s all it took for me to whip out the crock pot and start a batch of hamburger soup.
 A lot of the vegetables all over my counters went into that yummy soup.

 A lovely batch of Mexican cornbread greatly benefits hearty soups and fills out a warming winter meal.
 Time to whip up a batch!

 Watch Me Make it!In the past, I have used mixes for my cornbread or the recipe on the cornmeal package.
 The cornmeal turned out ok but often tended to be dry with little flavor.